quicwg/base-drafts/draft-ietf-quic-transport.md

   unsigned 32-bit integer.
 The value MUST be a valid unidirectional ID for the recipient (that is, the two least significant bits are set to 2 by a server and to 3 by a client).
 If an invalid value is provided, the recipient MUST generate a connection error of type TRANSPORT_PARAMETER_ERROR.
-This is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake.
-The maximum stream ID is set to 0 if this parameter is absent, preventing the creation of new unidirectional streams until a MAX_STREAM_ID frame is sent.
+Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake.
+The maximum unidirectional stream ID is set to 0 if this parameter is absent, preventing the creation of new unidirectional streams until a MAX_STREAM_ID frame is sent.

 omit_connection_id (0x0004):